 What's the difference between a console, a terminal, and a shell?
 Read Scott Hanselman's explanation.

 Multiple profiles supporting a variety of command line applications

 Any application that has a command line interface can be run inside Windows Terminal.
 This includes everything from PowerShell and Command Prompt to Azure Cloud Shell and any WSL distribution such as Ubuntu or Oh-My-Zsh.

 You can configure your Windows Terminal to have a variety of color schemes and settings.
 To learn how to make your own color scheme, visit the Color schemes page.
 You can also find custom Terminal configurations in the Custom terminal gallery.

-There are a variety of custom key combinations you can use in Windows Terminal to have it feel more natural to you.
+There are a variety of custom commands you can use in Windows Terminal to have it feel more natural to you.
 If you don't like a particular keyboard shortcut, you can change it to whatever you prefer.

-You can learn about customizing your key bindings on the Key bindings page.
+You can learn about customizing shortcuts on the Actions page.

 Unicode and UTF-8 character support